unraid/docs/docs/legacy/FAQ/parity-swap-procedure.md

     needed.

 1. Stop the array *(if it's started)*

-2. Unassign the old drive *(if it's still assigned)* *If the drive was a good drive and notifications are enabled, you will get error notifications for a missing drive!
+2. Unassign the old drive *(if it's still assigned)*

+    *If the drive was a good drive and notifications are enabled, you will get error notifications for a missing drive!
 This is normal.*
-3. Start the array (put a check in the **Yes I want to do this** checkbox if it appears (older versions: **Yes, I'm sure**)) *Yes, you need to do this.
-Your data drive should be showing as **Not installed**.*
+3. Start the array (put a check in the **Yes I want to do this** checkbox if it appears (older versions: **Yes, I'm sure**))

+    *Yes, you need to do this.
+Your data drive should be showing as

+    **Not installed**.*

 4. Stop the array again

 5. Power down

 6. *[ Optional ]* Pull the old drive

     *You may want to leave it installed, for Preclearing or testing or reassignment.*

 7. Install the new drive (preclear STRONGLY suggested, but formatting not needed)

 8. Power on

-9. Stop the array\
+9. Stop the array

     **If you get an "Array Stopping•Retry unmounting disk share(s)..." message, try disabling Docker and/or VM in Settings and stopping the array again after rebooting.*

 10. Unassign the parity drive
 11. Assign the new drive in the parity slot

     *You may see more error notifications!
 This is normal.*
 12. Assign the old parity drive in the slot of the old data drive being replaced

     *You should now have blue drive status indicators for both the parity drive and the drive being replaced.*

-13. Go to the **Main** -\> **Array Operation** section *You should now have a **Copy** button, with a statement indicating "**Copy** will copy the parity information to the new parity disk".*
+13. Go to the **Main** -\> **Array Operation** section

+    *You should now have a **Copy** button, with a statement indicating

+    "**Copy** will copy the parity information to the new parity disk".*

 14. Put a check in the **Yes I want to do this** checkbox (older
-    versions: **Yes, I'm sure**), and click the **Copy** button *Now patiently watch the copy progress, takes a long time (\~20 hours for 4TB on a 3GHz Core 2 Duo).
-All of the contents of the old parity drive are being copied onto the new drive, then the remainder of the new parity drive will be zeroed.\
+    versions: **Yes, I'm sure**), and click the **Copy** button

+    Now patiently watch the copy progress, takes a long time (\~20 hours for 4TB on a 3GHz Core 2 Duo).
+All of the contents of the old parity drive are being copied onto the new drive, then the remainder of the new parity drive will be zeroed.

-    **The array will NOT be available during this operation!**\
+    **The array will NOT be available during this operation!**

-    **If you disabled Docker and/or VM in settings earlier, go ahead and re-enable now.*\
+    If you disabled Docker and/or VM in settings earlier, go ahead and re-enable now.

     When the copy completes, the array will still be stopped ("**Stopped**.
-Upgrading disk/swapping parity.").\
+Upgrading disk/swapping parity.").

-    The **Start** button will now be present, and the description will now indicate that it is ready to start a Data-Rebuild.*
+    The **Start** button will now be present, and the description will now indicate that it is ready to start a Data-Rebuild.

 15. Put a check in the **Yes I want to do this** checkbox (older
-    versions: **Yes, I'm sure**), and click the **Start** button *The data drive rebuild begins.
-Parity is now valid, and the array is started.\
+    versions: **Yes, I'm sure**), and click the **Start** button

+    The data drive rebuild begins.
+Parity is now valid, and the array is started.

-    Because the array is started, you can use the array as normal, but for best performance, we recommend you limit your usage.\
+    Because the array is started, you can use the array as normal, but for best performance, we recommend you limit your usage.

     Once again, you can patiently watch the progress, takes a long time too!
-All of the contents of the old data drive are now being reconstructed on what used to be your parity drive, but is now assigned as the replacement data drive.*
+All of the contents of the old data drive are now being reconstructed on what used to be your parity drive, but is now assigned as the replacement data drive.

-:   **That's it!** Once done, you have an array with a larger parity
+**That's it!** Once done, you have an array with a larger parity
     drive and a replaced data drive that may also be larger!

-:   *Note: many users like to follow up with a parity check, just to
+*Note: many users like to follow up with a parity check, just to
     check everything.
 It's a good confidence builder!*

 ## The procedure for Unraid v4

-:   *This section is only for old versions of Unraid, such as v4.7 or
+*This section is only for old versions of Unraid, such as v4.7 or
     older.
 If you are running v5 or v6 of Unraid, then go back to the previous section.*

-:   Note: these steps are taken from the old manual, and they assume the
+Note: these steps are taken from the old manual, and they assume the
     data drive has failed and been disabled.
 If not, then (just as above) you may have to 'fail' the drive by removing the drive, and starting and stopping the array one time.